 If you’re investing in your 401(K), you may want to choose something called a target date fund.
 These funds are likely made up of different index funds and adjusted for risk tolerance based on your “target” retirement age.

-If you’re investing outside of your 401(K), such as in an IRA, some brokerages allow you to invest in an index fund portfolio that’s optimized for your goals.
-I use Betterment, which has low fees (starting at .025% of your total assets) and a minimum account value of just $1.
+If you’re investing outside of your 401(K), such as in an IRA, some brokerages allow you to invest in an index fund portfolio that’s optimized for your goals, such as what Betterment offers.

 A simple strategy like this allows you to focus on how much you invest, either by cutting costs or increasing your income, rather than constantly worrying about whether you’ve picked the right investments.